 Michal Wysokinski is a software engineer at Frameworks and Tools team making sure that Akamai is using only best tools for the job.
 He’s most recent work involves developing a framework for monitoring and testing Akamai’s vast CDN network of nearly 240 000 servers and creating a tool for alerting and live analysis based on microservices logs produced by Akamai’s internal cloud platform.

-Deployed.pl is a team of passionate software developers.
+Deployed is a team of passionate software developers.
 Since 2011, we've been helping our clients to run and scale their businesses.
 With continuous growth, we now employ 24 people.
 What do we do?
 We work with international companies in multicultural and diverse environments.
 We are experts in Python and Django.
-We specialize in ReactJS as well.
-There's something uncommon about us, we actually do test our code, put an impact on quality in development process, write clean code and deploy frequently.
-We host Pykonik streaming, website and provide sponsorship of Pykonik events.
-Come and say hello at deployed.pl.
-We are always looking for experienced Python/Django developers as well as fullstack developers, QA engineers and Systems administrators.
+We also specialize in ReactJS and React Native.
+What differentiates us from our competitors is that we scrutinously test our code, focus on quality in the development process, while writing and deploying clean code.
+Each year, we host Pykonik's website and provide sponsorship of related events.
+Come along and say hi to our team members!
+We are always looking for experienced Python/Django developers as well as fullstack developers, React/React Native developers, QA engineers and Systems administrators.
 Please don't hesitate to drop us an email on hello at deployed.pl Thanks to DEPLOYED there would be pizza waiting for attendees.